 Agile Project Management Practices are coming to the PMBOK® Guide!

 In 1996, the Project Management Institute (PMI) introduced the first edition of the Guide to the Project Management Body of Knowledge (PMBOK Guide).
-Since then, PMI has updated the PMBOK Guide roughly every 4 years, with the PMBOK Guide – Sixth Edition expected in the third quarter of 2017.
+Since then, PMI has updated the PMBOK Guide roughly every four years, with the PMBOK Guide – Sixth Edition becoming available in early September 2017.

 The most anticipated, and arguably most significant, change to PMBOK Guide — Sixth Edition, will be the addition of Agile Project Management techniques.
 For the first time, each project management knowledge area will include a section entitled “Approaches for Agile, Iterative and Adaptive Environments”.
 These sections will provide descriptions of how agile practices may be integrated within the traditional project environment.
 An appendix will include additional detail on agile and on other adaptive and iterative approaches.

 The sixth edition will also include greater emphasis on strategic and business knowledge, including discussion of project management business documents

 Planning to write the PMP Exam?
 Here is what you need to know.

 Historically, in the final months prior to the introduction of the updated PMP Exam based, there is a rush of people wanting to write the exam on the current version.
 The result is that beginning three to five months prior to the new exam going into effect, it can become difficult to book an exam session — especially in some of the more popular areas.
 Another consideration is that if you do not pass the exam on your first try (yes that definitely can happen!), there might not be sufficient time to rewrite the exam based on the current version, and you might end up having to study for your second attempt based on the updated exam and PMBOK Guide.